amirali-codes/Music-Library-Manager-ISU---ICS3U-2025-2026-Semester-2-/README.md

 # OVERVIEW

 For my ISU, I built a Music Library Manager that lets a user keep track of their songs, artists, and ratings.
 I designed it to be interactive, so everything runs through a main menu where the user just types a number to choose what they want to do.
-I also made sure it has some built-in data so it isn't emplty when you start it up.
+I also made sure it has some built-in data so it isn't empty when you start it up.

 # My Variables and Data Structures